onecompiler/tutorials/c/introduction/introduction.md

 ## 3. on Linux

-* Most Linux operating systems are pre- installed with GCC.
+* Most Linux operating systems are pre-installed with GCC.

 ```shell
 gcc -version